CFARnet: deep learning for target detection with constant false alarm rate: Learned detectors

+We now show that CLRT can also be approximated using a DNN denoted by CFARnet.
+Like Bnet, the approximation will be accurate if the training dataset is large enough and the class of detectors is expressive enough.
+The only difference in CFARnet is the introduction of an additional differentiable CFAR penalty which approximates the constraint.
+The rest of this subsection provides its details.

-In this section, we introduce CFARnet, a framework for designing CFAR detectors using machine learning.
-CFARnet introduces two modifications to Algorithm 1.
+To approximate the CFAR constraint CFARnet introduces two modifications to Algorithm 1.
 First, we augment the classification loss with a penalty function that ensures similar distributions of the detector $\hat T(\x)$ for all values of $\z\in {\mathcal{H}}_0$.
-Second, in order to compare such distributions empirically, we need to generate multiple $\{\x_{ij}\}_{j=1}^M$ for each $\z_i$.
+Second, in order to compare such distributions empirically, we rely on an enhanced training set that includes multiple $\{\x^{(k,m)}\}_{m=1}^M$ for each $\z^{(k)}$.

 The main idea is adding a penalty to the objective function that promotes a CFAR detector.
 For this purpose, we need to measure the distance between different distributions. \begin{definition} Let $X\sim p(X)$ and $Y\sim p(Y)$ be two random variables.
 A statistical distance $d(X;Y)$ is a function that satisfies $d(X;Y)\geq 0$ with equality if and only if $p(X)=p(Y)$.
-In particular, an integral probability metric $d(X;Y)$ can be empirically estimated using a set of data realizations $\hat d(\{X_j\}_{j=1}^M,\{Y_j\}_{j=1}^M)$. \end{definition} Given a statistical distance $d(\cdot;\cdot)$, the penalty is defined as a sum of distances between the distributions of $\hat{T}$ under different values of $\z$:
+In particular, a statistical distance $d(X;Y)$ can be empirically estimated using a set of data realizations $\hat d(\{X^{(m)}\}_{m=1}^M,\{Y^{(m)}\}_{m=1}^M)$. \end{definition} Given a statistical distance $d(\cdot;\cdot)$, the penalty is defined as a sum of distances between the distributions of $\hat{T}$ under different values of $\z$:

 where